We were never Grant Cardone fans, especially after the Grant Cardone versus Jordan Belfort saga, and we all know who was the winner then.

 Peng Joon Interviewing Elena Cardone

 “Trophy Wife!”
 “Gold Digger!”
+That’s what being Grant Cardone’s wife is?
 Whatever label we get from others is not as important as the label we give ourselves.
-And how we frame that label is just as important.
+And how we frame that label is just as critically important.

-Being Optimistic, Adaptive, and Resilient, one will be able to see positivity in the worst situation, to forge a good path ahead.
-So if we think that we could be getting some negative feedback soon, think about how can make use of it, to rise above the storm.
+Being Optimistic, Adaptive, and Resilient, one will be able to see positivity in the worst situation to forge a good path ahead.
+So if we think that we could be getting some negative feedback soon, think about how we can make use of it, to rise above the storm.

 15 Lessons Peng Joon Learned from Grant Cardone’s Mastermind